leerob/comprs/docs/png-encoding.md

 1. **Predictive filtering** — Exploit spatial correlation between adjacent pixels
 2. **DEFLATE compression** — LZ77 + Huffman on the filtered data

-The genius of PNG is that filtering **transforms the data** to be more compressible without losing any information.
+The key insight of PNG is that filtering **transforms the data** to be more compressible without losing any information.
 Every byte you save in the filtered output translates directly to a smaller file.

 ## Next Steps